-Reputational risk derives from each of the other risks identified by the Group and is defined as the current or prospective risk to earnings, liquidity and/or capital arising for Group companies or the Group as a whole from adverse perception of the image of LeasePlan on the part of current or prospective clients, investors, employees and other stakeholders.
+Reputational risk within LeasePlan is defined as the current or prospective risk to earnings, liquidity and/ or capital arising from adverse perception of the image of LeasePlan (entities or Corporation) on the part of current or prospective employees, clients, counterparties, shareholders, investors/media and regulators.
+It is a risk which is a derivative of possible exposures in other risk areas.